Chenchen2001/Online_Meal_System/README.md

 # Online Meal Order System
 A React.js + Node.js + MySQL Project

-- `compiled` folder is the compiled react frontend program
+- `completed` folder is the compiled react frontend program
 - `server` folder is the backend program
 - `proj` folder is the source code of the react frontend program
 - `serverdata.sql` is for implementing the MySQL database data